 1. College Wide Regulations

-A person must be 21 years of age or older to possess or consume alcoholic beverages.
-All members of the community are prohibited from serving or providing alcohol to individuals who are under 21 years of age.
+a.
+Age: A person must be of legal drinking age to possess or consume alcoholic beverages.
+All community members are prohibited from serving or providing alcohol to individuals who are under the legal drinking age.

-Faculty and staff who wish to host an event where alcohol will be served on any property owned or leased by Emerson College must comply with the terms as established by Emerson College by submitting an approval form (available on the Business Services website) to the Director of Business Services, seven (7) business days prior to the event, for review.
-The form will be forwarded to the Vice President for Administration and Finance for approval.
+b.
+Authorization: Faculty and staff who wish to host an event where alcohol will be served on any property owned or leased by Emerson College must comply with the terms as established by Emerson College by submitting an approval form (available on the Business Services website) to the director of business services seven (7) business days prior to the event for review.
+The form will be forwarded to the vice president for administration.

 Student organizations should present their requests as follows:

-- Residence Hall Association, Learning Communities, Residence Life related sponsors should present their proposals to the Associate Dean/Director of Housing and Residence Life;
+- Residence Hall Association, Learning Communities, and Residence Life–related sponsors should present their proposals to the associate dean/director of housing and residence life;

 Final authorization requires the signature of the Dean of Students.

-Alcohol consumption or possession of an open container of alcohol is prohibited at any time in College owned or leased hallways, lobbies, lounges, stairwells, classrooms, studios, technical facilities, meeting spaces, bathrooms, outdoor areas, vehicles or any other public areas without prior written authorization.
-Students must obtain such authorization from the Dean of Students and employees must obtain such authorization from the College’s Director of Business Services.
+d.
+Common Areas: Alcohol consumption or possession of an open container of alcohol is prohibited at any time in College–owned or –leased hallways, lobbies, lounges, stairwells, classrooms, studios, technical facilities, meeting spaces, bathrooms, outdoor areas, vehicles, or any other public areas without prior written authorization.
+Students must obtain such authorization from the dean of students and employees must obtain such authorization from the College’s director of business services.

-Students should be aware that the College may notify their parents or legal guardians if the College determines that their use or consumption of alcohol or other drugs poses a threat to their health or safety, regardless of whether such consumption occurs on or off-campus.
-At a minimum, when it comes to the College’s attention, parents or legal guardians will be notified when a student’s level of intoxication requires their being transported to a hospital.
+Students should be aware that the College may notify their parents or legal guardians or emergency contact if the College determines that their use or consumption of alcohol or other drugs poses a threat to their health or safety, regardless of whether such consumption occurs on or off campus.
+At a minimum, when it comes to the College’s attention, an emergency contact or parents or legal guardian will be notified when a student’s level of intoxication requires transportation to a hospital.

 f.
 Advertising and Postings

-- No postings or announcements may be made, placed or distributed that promote a party or event where individuals under 21 years of age are likely to be served or consume alcohol.
+i.
+No postings or announcements may be made, placed, or distributed that promote a party or event in which individuals under the legal drinking age are likely to be served or consume alcohol.

-- No postings or announcements may be made, placed or distributed that mention, make reference to, allude to or depict alcohol; promote, invite or encourage alcohol consumption; or mention or allude to the amount of alcohol to be served or consumed at a particular party or event.
+ii.
+No postings or announcements may be made, placed, or distributed that mention, make reference to, allude to, or depict alcohol; promote, invite, or encourage alcohol consumption; or mention or allude to the amount of alcohol to be served or consumed at a particular party or event.

-- No postings, announcements, promotions or tickets sales may be made, placed or distributed for non-College-sponsored events at which alcohol will be served or consumed.
+iii.
+No postings, announcements, promotions, or ticket sales may be made, placed, or distributed for non-College-sponsored events at which alcohol will be served or consumed.